 Traffic shaping is a quality of service (QoS) technique that is configured on network interfaces to allow higher-priority traffic to flow at optimal levels even when the link becomes overutilized.
 By creating a bandwidth limit for less critical packets, traffic shaping lessens the possibility that more important packets will be delayed or dropped as they leave the interface.

 - Time-sensitive data may be given priority over traffic that can be delayed briefly, often with little-to-no ill effect.

 - In a corporate environment, business-related traffic may be given priority over other traffic.

-- An ISP may limit bandwidth consumption for certain applications to reduce costs and create the capacity to take on additional subscribers.
+- An ISP may limit maximum bandwidth consumption for certain applications to reduce costs and create the capacity to take on additional subscribers.
 This practice can effectively limit a subscriber's "unlimited connection" and is often imposed without notification.

-Traffic shaping is a frequent topic of debate between advocates of Net neutrality and proponents of a two-tiered system.
-Advocates of net neutrality argue that internet data packets should be treated impartially, without regard to their content, destination or source and that it is difficult to delay some types of traffic without unintentionally hampering others.
-Proponents of a two-tiered system, on the other hand, argue that there have always been different levels of Internet service and that a two-tiered system would enable more freedom of choice and promote Internet-based commerce.
+Traffic shaping is a frequent topic of debate between advocates of net neutrality and proponents of a two-tiered system.
+Advocates of net neutrality argue that internet data packets should be treated impartially, without regard to their content, destination or source, and that it is difficult to delay some types of traffic without unintentionally hampering others.
+On the other hand, proponents of a two-tiered system argue that there have always been different levels of internet service and that a two-tiered system would enable more freedom of choice and promote internet-based commerce.